Categories

 The Core Elements

-Below is the list of the core elements in the order of how they should appear on a reference page.
+Below is the list of the core elements in the order they should appear on a reference page.

 1. Author